juliatarasow/book-store/README.md

 # book-store
-a vanilla JavaScript exercise with filter function and "add to chart" function
+a vanilla JavaScript exercise with filter function and "add to cart" function